Inesgor/xwm-community/README.md

-# xwm patches
+# xwm User Contributed Content

-The following is a repository for users to collaborate and share `xwm` patches.
+The following is a repository for users to collaborate and share `xwm` patches, media and other content.

+## xwm patches

 Patches can be fairly large and, therefore, will not be hosted as part of the regular git source.
 For instructions on how to apply these patches, refer to the *PATCHES* section of the [README](https://raw.githubusercontent.com/mcpcpc/xwm/main/README).

 ### New Patch Contribution Rules